rowinf/rowinf.github.io/content/posts/trying-laravel/index.md

 ```

 ### Note Title
 Note Title uses cross-component communication with events to listen for updates to the note title.
 It uses the Volt syntax to contain itself in one file.
-Nesting components is something to avoid, but I had to here.
+Normally, nesting Livewire components is discouraged due to performance and complexity concerns—but in this case, it was the most practical solution.

 ```php
 <?php